GRITS: A Spillage-Aware Guided Diffusion Policy for Robot Food Scooping Tasks: METHOD

 \subsubsection{Spillage Predictor Training}

 The spillage predictor $f_\mathtt{spillage}$ estimates the probability of spillage ${P_{\mathtt{spillage}}}$ by taking a generated trajectory ${A_t}$ and a segmented object point cloud ${P_t}$.
 We use segmented point clouds $P_t$ as the environment representation to reduce the sim-to-real gap.
 To further reduce the influence of irrelevant scene elements, we apply SAM2~\cite{ravi2024sam} to segment pixels corresponding to spoon, bowl, and food.
-The food point cloud is reconstructed from the masked depth images, while the spoon and bowl point clouds are represented by their known 3D models, which remain fixed in both simulation and real-world settings.
-We downsample each object’s point cloud to 3,000 points, reducing computational cost while keeping a consistent input dimension across object types.
+The food point cloud is reconstructed from depth and the spoon and bowl are represented by their known CAD models, aligned via forward kinematics (for the spoon, rigidly attached to the end-effector) and a predefined calibrated pose (for the fixed bowl), and merged to form the composite point cloud.
+We downsample each object’s point cloud to 3,000 points, reducing computational cost while keeping consistent input dimension across object types.

 We encode object point clouds using the DP3 encoder~\cite{ze20243d}, a variant of PointNet++~\cite{qi2017pointnet++} that omits the T-Net and BatchNorm layers, which is effective for control tasks with a fixed camera and stable viewpoint.
 The predicted trajectory ${A_t}$ is encoded with a fully connected MLP, and its embedding is concatenated with the point cloud features.
 This joint representation is passed through an MLP decoder to produce a probability distribution over spillage and non-spillage classes via softmax.
-The model is trained with cross-entropy loss between the predicted probability ${P_\mathtt{spillage}}$ and the ground-truth label $y \in {0, 1}$.
+The model is trained with cross-entropy loss between the predicted probability ${P_\mathtt{spillage}}$ and the ground-truth label $y \in \{0, 1\}$.